Zscoob/401Readings/stacks-and-queues.md

     - This means that the last item added to the stack will be the first item popped out of the stack.

 ### Stack Visualization
-  - An example of a stack follows:
+  - An example of a stack follows

       Push                     Pop
         \                      /